Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 As a side note, the investment for starting this business is extremely low in comparison.
 Starting my nutrition business, I spent well over $3,000 (not to mention the cost of the schooling) and about the same to start my Motherhood Grace venture (which are both also low as I do not have any retail locations, etc).
 In comparison, $50 or even what I would recommend which is usually $500-700 is a worthwhile investment if you treat this as a business/job.

 What does it cost to become a Beautycounter Consultant?

 There is a $50 digital enrollment fee with a unique opportunity to purchase a Starter Set during enrollment.

 Starter Sets are curated, deeply discounted (40+%) sets new consultants can use to begin their business.

 As someone who did NOT purchase a starter set, I kick myself because I've had to use my 25% discount to build my products for displays, sampling, drop off kits.
 It would have saved me more money to purchase at the beginning, but I did not know what this was going to look like for me, I mostly wanted the discount.
-Now I understand the SS benefits.
+Now I understand the Starter Set benefits.

 Since Beautycounter is an online company, I have found that most people want to see, touch, use the products (if possible) before ordering, so my stash has been well worth it either way!